 PC: Agh!
 I swing at it!

 GM: You hear an ear-shattering roar and see fur right next to you as you swing.
 Roll Physical, with a Challenging (-4) penalty for darkness.
-(Rolls an attack for the bear, less 2 points since the bear’s viewpoint was slightly better than Nogan’s) 13.
+(Rolls an attack for the bear, with a two point penalty since the bear is also in darkness, but can see Nogan’s silhouette from its vantage point) 13.

 PC: Probably a good time to get angry and use my hero point.
 (Rolls physical contest and d6 for the hero point, -4 for darkness) 12.
 No!
 I was so close!